- Published on

 Object to Primitive conversion

-let user = { name: "John", money: 1000, [Symbol.toPrimitive](hint) { alert(`hint: ${hint}`); return hint == "string" ? `{name: "${this.name}"}` : this.money; } }; // conversions demo: alert(user); // hint: string -> {name: "John"} alert(+user); // hint: number -> 1000 alert(user + 500); // hint: default -> 1500
+- JavaScript uses something called hints to decide what to convert an object to - let user = { name: "John", money: 1000, [Symbol.toPrimitive](hint) { alert(`hint: ${hint}`); return hint == "string" ? `{name: "${this.name}"}` : this.money; } }; // conversions demo: alert(user); // hint: string -> {name: "John"} alert(+user); // hint: number -> 1000 alert(user + 500); // hint: default -> 1500

 Content Updates